czarcoin/czarcoin-automation/windows/storj-automate/README.md

 ```
 1.)
 Download Latest Release of storj-automation - https://github.com/Storj/storj-automation/archive/master.zip
 2.)
-Extract the ZIP, and navigate to `storj-automation-master\windows\storjshare-cli-automate`
+Extract the ZIP, and navigate to `storj-automation-master\windows\storj-automate`
 3.)
 Double-click `install.bat`
 4.) (if prompted) Click Yes on the User Account Control (UAC) screen
 5.)
 Reboot when completed
 6.)
 Double-click `install.bat`
 7.)
 Installation should now be completed.
-Follow https://github.com/Storj/storjshare-cli#usage to complete.
 ```
 ### Logging